charliemitchell/nimble/README.md

         body : "Hello Pub/Sub"
     });
 ```
+The basics are there for you, although you may want to extend this a bit further if you need a more complex pub/sub.
+just open up the rabbit.js file and add any methods you need.
+Wascally will install as a dependency for your app, not nimbleservice.
+Lastly, You can manage the config for this in your config file.

 ### Nimble Service Exposes any of it's dependencies to you via the nimbleservice object.
 This way we don't need to have duplicate dependencies.